tamborello/utils/README.md

 # Contents
 dataclean
-Process text to remove punctuation, lower, etc. Removes NLTK's stopwords (stopwords.obj) and, optionally, words frequently found in the Federal Register such as "rule" and "regulation."
+Process text to remove punctuation, lower, etc. Removes NLTK's stopwords (stopwords.obj) and, optionally, additional, user-supplied stopwords.

 pickle_it
 Shortcut wrapper to save a Python object into a pickle file.